Best time to find cheap flights, 3% potential price drop

 Which day is cheapest to fly to Linate?

 At the moment, Thursday is the most economical day to take a flight to Linate.
 Monday is likely to be the most costly.

 What time of day is cheapest to fly?

-Flights in the morning are typically the cheapest time of the day to fly to Linate.
+Flights in the afternoon are typically the cheapest time of the day to fly to Linate.
 Flights in the evening are usually the most expensive.

 Linate International Airport, officially called Airport Enrico Forlanini – after the Italian inventor and aeronautical engineer born in Milan – is one of three major airports in Milan.
 It was completely reconstructed in the 1950s, as well as the 1980s, in order to accommodate the increasing number of tourists visiting the area each year, and in 2010 it handled more than eight million passengers.
 Flights to Milan Linate International Airport come from hubs in the UK and Europe.